VectorInstitute/fed-rag/examples/knowledge_stores/ra-dit-ks/docker/README.md

 ### Knowledge store initialization fails

-Try running with `TINY_SAMPLE=true` first to test the initialization process with a smaller dataset:
+Try running with `SAMPLE_SIZE=tiny` first to test the initialization process with a smaller dataset:

 ```bash
 docker run -d \